RoblabWh/stella_vslam/README.md

 ```

 ### Running our examples
 We present two illustrative examples to evaluate our method.
 The first utilizes a high-definition (HD) equirectangular video and boasts real-time processing capabilities.
 In contrast, the second example employs a 5.7k video, yielding a point cloud of higher quality.
 To execute the first example seamlessly, a computer equipped with 16GB of RAM and an NVIDIA graphics card is required.
-However, for the second example, a more robust system with 128GB of RAM (in addition to an NVIDIA graphics card) is necessary.
-While using swap space is an option, it significantly compromises performance speed.
+However, for the second example, a more robust system with 32GB of RAM (in addition to an NVIDIA graphics card) is necessary.

 #### HD / Real time example
 Prepare dataset in container